 Noise levels for each sensor are slightly below 1 nT standard deviation at the full sample rate of 230 Hz when stationary (measured at multiple, rural locations, with the ATV engine idling).
 This value also matches published noise levels on the manufacturer website.
-Depending on terrain and driving speed, the noise floor is between 3 and 6 nT at 15 km/h based on repeated tests over multiple lines of data.
+Depending on terrain and driving speed, the noise floor is between 3 and 6 nT at 15 km/h based on

+- 315 repeated tests over multiple lines of data.
 Total vertical gradient standard deviations are approximately 6 nT/m, depending on terrain.
 We do not exceed 20 km/h with this system for both human and equipment safety.
-We did not observe significant drift as a function of temperature; however the temperature ranges under which the system has been used were quite small.

 Our initial prototype of the system included a suspension system, whereby the central frame containing the sensors was isolated using elastic straps.
 We found that this introduced severe motion noise in the 10 Hz to 20 Hz range, despite tension adjustments.
 With the high sample rate and desired spatial resolution, this noise was unsatisfactory.
-After trialing a second, rigid prototype, we found that a rigid system on a sled had superior noise characteristics.
+After trialing a second, - 320 rigid prototype, we found that a rigid system on a sled had superior noise characteristics.
 We therefore abandoned the suspension in favour of a simpler approach.

 The bias correction works well as a high-pass filter, removing not only bias between sensors but also long-period variations.
 This procedure is well-suited to near-surface target detection, but should not be used for investigations looking at variations in all but near-surface geology.